uwdata/boba/tutorial/cli.rst

 ``--lang``
   (optional)

-  Language of your analysis script; we support python and R at the moment.
+  Language of your analysis script.
+We support python and R, and require a configuration file for any other languages.
   If not specified, we will infer it from the file extension.

 ``--help``